 Finally, if you are just now realizing that one of your kids has been neglected, go to them ASAP.
 Tell them you just came to this realization and apologize.
 Go overboard making it up to them.
 Spend time doing what they want to do for hours on end until they say, “Dad, get a life.”
 And then zing back with this beauty, “Sorry, dude.
 You and the rest of this family are my life.”

-Jay K. Payleitner is author of the book 52 Things Kids Need from their Dad.
+Jay K. Payleitner is author of the book 52 Things Kids Need from a Dad.
 Jay is also a marketing consultant, speaker, and fathering advocate.
 Jay and his wife Rita have five children and live in Illinois.
+More about Jay.